-First time buyers
+First time buyers concession

-Stamp duty and LTT is reduced for first time buyers acquiring residential property, provided that the purchase price does not exceed the relevant threshold (£500,000 as at 1 January 2019).
+Stamp duty and LTT is reduced for first time buyers acquiring residential property, provided that the purchase price does not exceed the relevant threshold (£500,000 as at 21 June 2023).

 In order to qualify as a first time buyer an individual must never have previously owned an interest in any dwelling accommodation, whether in Jersey or elsewhere, including having held such accommodation by contract lease or by way of ownership of shares entitling occupation.
+Additionally, the buyer must have Entitled status.